top of page

 Solvents, the artist's first choice is turpentine, it increases the fluidity of oil paints but makes the binder oil dry faster, while using clove oil as a solvent delays the dryness of the binder, as it delays the oxidation process.

-Turpentine vapors also are intolerable to some artists, clove oil is much more acceptable.
+Turpentine vapors are also intolerable to some artists, clove oil is much more acceptable.

-Binder, the main choice is Linseed oil, it dries to form a strong flexible film, it tends to be yellowish than Safflower oil film(takes more time to dry).
+Binder, the main choice is Linseed oil, it dries to form a strong flexible film, it tends to be yellowish than Safflower oil film (takes more time to dry).

-Artists would mix oil pigments with both Binder(linseed oil) and Solvent(turpentine) to create the desired consistency and finish.
+Artists would mix oil pigments with both Binder (linseed oil) and Solvent(turpentine) to create the desired consistency and finish.

 Oil pigments straight out of the tube can be challenging to use due to aggregations and thick consistency.

-When mixing oil paints, The artist needs to break the aggregated pigments into fine particles and disperse them into the oil medium of choice, which means it would be a thin film of oil around every pigment particle, then the artist adjusts the consistency of the paint.
+When mixing oil paints, the artist needs to break the aggregated pigments into fine particles and disperse them into the oil medium of choice, which means it would be a thin film of oil around every pigment particle, then the artist adjusts the consistency of the paint.

 Mixing oil paints is done using a palette knife, which is a painting tool that consists of a blade and a handle.